puppetlabs/vanagon/README.md

 creates a master makefile for the project, and configures, builds, and installs all components.
 The result is an environment where you can work on individual components, then rebuild the project and test the installed artifacts.

+### How is it pronounced?

+Vanagon (/ˈvænəgɪn/) sounds like "van again."
+It does not sound like "van wagon" or "van and gone."

 ## Runtime Requirements